orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

-# The Constraint-Led Approach Revolution: Rethinking How We Coach Basketball
+# The Constraints-Led Approach Revolution: Rethinking How We Coach Basketball
 ### How Science, Creativity, and Game Reality Are Transforming Player Development

 > We don’t teach the move — we teach the mind that creates it.